Nitrite is a simple chemical made up of two atoms of oxygen combined with one of nitrogen, hence NO2. It can be represented simply by Diagram 1 above.

 - Liver damage

-As with ammonia, the most practical method of keeping nitrite at acceptably levels is to utilise a biological filter.
-During the second phase of nitrification another type of bacteria, of which Nitrobacter is just one example, feed on the nitrite that is produced from ammonia by ammonia oxidising bacteria (AOB) The end product of nitrification is nitrate and, fortunately, this is considerably less toxic than both ammonia and nitrite.
+As with ammonia, the most practical method of keeping the nitrite level at an acceptably levels is to utilise a biological filter.
+During the second phase of nitrification another type of nitrifying bacteria, of which Nitrobacter is just one example, feed on the nitrite that is produced from ammonia by ammonia oxidising bacteria (AOB) The end product of nitrification is nitrate and, fortunately, this is considerably less toxic than both ammonia and nitrite.
 The reaction shown below does require the presence of some oxygen.

 If the filter bacteria that are growing on the filter media are compromised in any way, partial water changes would undoubtedly help to maintain better water quality.
 Once effective biological filtration has been re-established the Nitrogen Cycle continues and these water changes can be reduced.